junxit/us-congress-bills-117/metadata.md

 - 2022-07-26 — Mr. Beyer moved to suspend the rules and pass the bill, as amended.
 - 2022-07-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 323 - 92 (Roll no. 390). (text: CR H7098-7100)
 - 2022-07-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 323 - 92 (Roll no. 390).(text: CR H7098-7100)
+- 2022-07-27 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.